Election Watchers

 Appointment certificates will then be emailed to you as a PDF file.

-CERTIFICATES ARE NOT TRANSFERABLE TO ANOTHER PERSON
+CERTIFICATES CAN NOT BE USED BY ANOTHER PERSON

 Election Watcher Guidelines